TheBatchman/tidal-music-linux/README.md

 # Install this app globally so you can run "tidal" from the terminal
 $ npm install -g

+# Change the path of the icon to your own path in tidal.desktop
+$ nano tidal.desktop

 # Move tidal.desktop to /usr/share/applications/tidal.desktop for menu entry
 sudo cp ./tidal.desktop /usr/share/applications/tidal.desktop